 Overall, Wonderla Holidays Ltd seems to be a company growing at a decent pace despite being in a capital intensive business as its growth had been associated with high profitability margins and healthy cash collections from business operations.
 The company could maintain a strong balance sheet as it funded the gap in the capex for Hyderabad park through IPO proceeds rather than going for debt funding.

 The above analysis indicates that going ahead in all probability, the remaining cash from the IPO proceeds and the internal accruals from existing park operations would not suffice for meeting the financial closure requirement of Chennai park and the company might have to resort to debt/further equity dilution in future.
 The current healthy balance sheet of the company along with good credit rating of AA- (ICRA, August 2016), would ensure that the company might not face any challenge in raising the debt to achieve the financial closure for the Chennai park.

 In light of such a situation maintaining a high profitability, margin is mandatory for the company to keep the strength of the balance sheet intact.
 Therefore, the declining profitability margins of recent quarters are a cause of concern and need to be tracked closely by investors.

 Investors may use the following framework to properly monitor the stocks in their portfolio/watchlist:

-These are my views about Wonderla Holidays Limited.
-However, you should do your own analysis before taking any investment related decision about Wonderla Holidays Limited.
+These are my views about Wonderla Holidays Ltd. However, you should do your own analysis before taking any investment related decision about Wonderla Holidays Ltd.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“